VEEXH/BackgroundGenerator/README.md

 # BackgroundGenerator
-Background color generator created using HTML.
-CSS and JavaScript
+Background color generator created using HTML, CSS and JavaScript